Calgary Coin & Antique Home Chinese Reference Guide Index

 FIRST REFORM, introduced in AD 7

-Wang's intent was to allow Wu Shu to continue to circulate for small transactions, but to introduce a fiduciary (token) coinage to replace gold in larger transactions.
-This was poorly received by a populous not used to token coinage, so Mang ordered that all gold be turned in and exchanged for the new coins.
-We have not found a record of the penalty for continuing to hold gold, but many of the aristocracy were executed at this time.
+As acting Emperor he introduced his first of a series of coinage reforms with three new types.
+His intent was Wu Shu's would continue circulating for small transactions, but these to introduce a fiduciary (token) coinage to replace gold and silver in larger transactions.
+This was poorly received by a populous so Mang ordered that all gold be turned in and exchanged for the new coins.
+I have not found a record of the penalty for continuing to hold gold, but many of the aristocracy were executed at this time.

 S-116, "CH'I TAO WU-PAI" (Ch'i knife five hundred), value 500 knife coin with the characters in raised bronze.
 About 75 mm long, 29 mm across the handle and 14 mm across the blade.
 Average weight (3 specimens) 19.4 grams (range from 18.4 to 20.3).
 The specimen imaged has been cleaned to reveal the glossy dark gray patina one often seen on Wang Mang coins.